Home | Products | Documentation

-CMarkupSTL customers who are upgrading to 9.0 should do the following:
+CMarkupSTL customers who are upgrading from versions earlier than 9.0 should do the following:

 • change places where you use the "CMarkupSTL" class name to "CMarkup"